The Storytellers Project

 Just visit our Tell a Story page and fill out the form.

 Where can I find Storyteller Project events?

 How do I sponsor a night or a series of nights?

 Why is a national media company running live storytelling events?

-The USA TODAY Network has over 260 newsrooms nationwide with a goal to help communities connect.
-We could have tried super gluing all your hands together, but this seemed like a more logical (and definitely more effective) approach.
+The USA TODAY Network has over 280 newsrooms nationwide with a goal to help communities connect.
+We could have tried super gluing all of your hands together, but this seemed like a more logical (and definitely more effective) approach.

 Other Reasons Why:

-- Creating a space for everyone to have a voice and stories to be celebrated.
+- To create a space for everyone to have a voice and stories to be celebrated.

 - Content generation.
 We hear it is king.
 And these events help create or support podcasts, radio play, pre and post-show stories, photos, videos, full-length audio, and social media posts.